Zeugnis04/research/cv.md

   Team leader of the Geotechnical Engineering group
 </div>
 <ul>
-  <li>Seminar between Seoul National University, National Taiwan University, and University of Tokyo civil engineering students.</li>
+  <li>Participated in a group seminar between Seoul National University, National Taiwan University, and University of Tokyo civil engineering students.</li>
-  <li>Led group discussions and presentations.</li>
+  <li>As the team leader of the Geotechnical Engineering group, led group discussions and presented the results in the final session.</li>
 </ul>

 <!-- Visiting Student -->